 The total Wadden Sea National Park in Denmark, Germany and the Nederlands covers an area of 13,500 km² (5212.4mi²).
 The Danish’s portion of the Wadden Sea is 1,200 km² (463.32mi²) and was classified as a National Park in 2010.

 Danhostel Ribe is situated in the middle of the National Park (north/south).
-As the protected meadow outside the door is part of the National Park, our guests can walk directly out of our door into both the Wadden Sea National Park and also into Ribe – Denmark’s oldest town.
+As the protected meadow outside the door is part of the Wadden Sea National Park, our guests can walk directly out of our door into the Wadden Sea National Park.
+The hostel is official National Park partner - with both sign and flag.
 Our view to the meadow is different from season to season.
 Sometimes when it is completely flooded we have "sea view".
 The meadow is called Meadow of the Heads (Hovedengen) Read here the macabre story of how it got its name: Beheaded pirates.

 Furthermore the hostel is the only accommodation in the National Park with an official ecolabel.

 Danhostel Ribe and sports hall to the left.
 The meadow is a part of the National Park